-Ray Bradbury imagined the Mission to Mars, Neil Armstrong wandered into the moon beyond, and now the Curiosity Rover beams images of the red planet to the world.
+Ray Bradbury imagined the Mission to Mars, Neil Armstrong wandered into the moon and beyond.
+In 2012, the year Curiosity Rover beamed images of the red planet to the world, both passed away.
+We reminisce their contributions.

 Neil Armstrong and the Race to the Moon and Beyond